COMMISSIONER DEPUTY DIRECTOR

-Deborah Smith joined the Freeholder Board on Jan.
+Deborah Smith joined the Freeholder Board (now Commissioner Board) on Jan.
 3, 2016, and is now serving her second three-year term.
-She currently is serving on the Budget Committee, chairs the Insurance Commission, is the liaison to the Park Commission and Finance Department.
+She was elected by her peers on Jan.
+4, 2021 to lead the county governing board as Commissioner Deputy Director.

 While serving on the Denville Council she cast the key vote that prevented potential development and led to eventual acquisition and preservation of 420 pristine acres of former Jersey City watershed land, a site now named Jonathan Woods.

 A graduate of Long Island University in Brooklyn, N.Y. with a BS in Mathematics and a Masters in Counseling, she received a Certified Financial Planning degree from Adelphi University, completed a Certificate in Municipal Government from Rutgers, and participated in the CTW Excellence in Public Service Series.

 Deborah had careers in market and media research with AC Nielsen and Simmons Market Research Bureau, worked in financial markets as a stockbroker and commodity broker, and was an advertising director for a New Jersey rehabilitation magazine, before starting a 25-year-career with Dun & Bradstreet as a Key Accounts Manager.
 In November 2014 Deborah retired from D&B.